iresbaylor/codeDuplicationParser/CONTRIBUTING.md

 # Guidelines for Contributors

+## Code Style

+Make sure to follow the [PEP 8](https://www.python.org/dev/peps/pep-0008/) guidelines.

+You can run `qa/check-all.sh` to check for various common programming errors and PEP 8 violations.

+Installing the `pylint` and `autopep8` Python packages might help you with following the PEP 8 rules, assuming your IDE supports the integration of these packages.

 ## Code Documentation

 Every public class and function should have at least some kind of a basic docstring.
 For more detailed information about Python docstrings, please see [PEP 257](https://www.python.org/dev/peps/pep-0257/).